 Lydia consistently performs in more than 150 shows a year.
 Not only as a solo act, but also in collaborations with other artists such as world renowned Jazz musician, Bobby Floyd and as one-half of the duo The Lady Parts with Singer/Songwriter/Guitarist, Ryan Montbleau.
 Her most recent musical accolades include singing lead on a Bob Marley Tribute Album distributed by Sony Music Latin.
 Winning the 2nd Annual Duke Ellington Jazz Vocal Competition and performing at the Apollo Theater in Harlem, NY.

 – Reel People mastermind Oli Lazarus has (definitely) come a long way.
-The first traces of him bring us back to the days when he was at the command of London-based Flying record store.
+The first traces of him bringin’ us back to the days when he was at the command of London-based Flying record store.
 This is where he would find the necessary food to jump into production work.
-Although he had no skills back then, be it in terms of songwriting as studio recording.
+Although he had no skills back then.
+Be it in terms of songwriting as studio recording.

-A good commander is the one who surrounds himself with the right people… This is exactly what he did prior to dropping his first release, ‘Spiritual’, back in 2001.
-For this to happen, he would come under the guidance of West London producer Phil Asher.
-But also recruit multi instrumentalist Nathan Haines and collaborate with Chilly Funk engineer Tom Davidson who became the second core member of Reel People.
-The tune would find a home on Papa Records, becoming its first ever release.
-Another single, ‘Reeltime’, soon followed and Reel People began to gain a reputation as a fresh new production outfit at the crossroad between House and Broken Beat.
+A good commander is the one who surrounds himself with the right people… This is exactly what he did before coming to drop his first release, ‘Spiritual’, back in 2001.
+For this to happen, he came under the guidance of West London producer Phil Asher.
+But also recruited multi instrumentalist Nathan Haines.
+Then collaborated with Chilly Funk engineer Tom Davidson.
+With the latter eventually becoming the second core member of Reel People.
+The tune finding a home on Papa Records, standing as their first release ever.
+Another single, ‘Reeltime’, soon followed.
+Then Reel People began to gain a reputation as a fresh new production outfit.
+At the crossroad between House and Broken Beat.

-Oli came across the talent of pianist Mike Patto with auditioning musicians for studio sessions.
+Oli came across the talent of pianist Mike Patto.
+This happened while auditioning musicians for studio sessions.
 And this is how the latter became a permanent member of Reel People.

 Working with Dyanna Fearon, Reel People began to take shape as a band as opposed to a studio-based outfit.
 This bringing jams such as ‘Butterflies, ‘Second Guess’ and more to life.
-Meanwhile the group grew up while integrating new regular collaborators such as Phil Asher, Seiji and Afronaught among others.
+Meanwhile the group grew up while integrating new regular collaborators.
+From Phil Asher to Seiji and Afronaught to nane a few.